 Tallinn Music Week is organised by Musiccase OÜ.

 The event is financed with a help of various public supporters and private sponsors.
-The funding model of Tallinn Music Week will be uploaded shortly.

 Yes.
 We need plenty of volunteers right before and during the event.
 The work itself is generally associated with marketing support, day-time seminars, ticket sales, production assistance in festival venues, logistics, transportation, artist hosts etc. Volunteers get free access to all TMW’s events during the festival.